Conolidine: Pharmacology

-It has been discovered to bind to novel opioid receptor ACKR3/CXCR7.
-By binding to that receptor, the endogenous opioid peptides (such as endorphins and enkephalins) cannot be trapped thus increasing availability of those peptides to their target sites.
+Conolidine has been discovered to bind to novel opioid receptor ACKR3 (CXCR7).
+By binding to this receptor, the endogenous opioid peptides (such as endorphins and enkephalins) cannot be trapped thus increasing availability of those peptides to their target sites.

 Derivatives

-DS54360155, a novel compound with a unique and original bicyclic skeleton, is more potent analgesic than conolidine as shown in mice.
+DS54360155, a novel compound with a unique and original bicyclic skeleton, is more a potent analgesic than conolidine in mice.
 DS39201083 and DS34942424 are other similar derivatives.
 They all lack mu-opioid activity.
 The researchers who found conolidine binding site ACKR3/CKCR7 also developed a synthetic analogue of it called RTI-5152-12.
 It displays an even greater activity on that receptor.